Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: Siege Media

-Okay, so put ourselves first.
-A familiar favorite, we looked at our data and noticed a need for cost-specific and ROI content around all-things content marketing and SEO.
+OK, so we put ourselves first.
+A familiar favorite, we looked at our data and noticed a need for cost-specific and ROI content around all things content marketing and SEO.

 So, instead of a typical blog post, we took things a step further.
 We created this tool to help calculate the ROI of content marketing for potential clients and users in four different verticals.
-You could say our ROI was right on the money — ranking #1 with 52 links at the time of this post’s publish.
+You could say our ROI was right on the money — ranking #1 with more than 60 links.

 2. Embroker — Startup Statistics